kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 #### 4. Enumerating Routes Bound to Default Gateways

-To enumerate Routes bound to the default Gateways, any of Ana, Chihiro, or Ian can look for Routes with no `parentRefs` specified, and then check the `status.parents` of those Routes to see if the Route has been claimed.
+To enumerate Routes bound to the default Gateways, any of Ana, Chihiro, or Ian can look for Routes that set `defaultOK` to `true`, and then check the `status.parents` of those Routes to see if the Route has been claimed.
 Since this will also show _which_ Gateways have claimed a given defaulted Route, it neatly solves the problem of allowing Ana to determine which default